kjasmin9/Life4137/part_1/README_pt1.md

 # create empty output file
 output_file="all_fasta_1seq.fas" > $output_file

-# loop through each fasta file in the directory adn extract first ID and sequence
+# loop through each fasta file in the directory and extract first ID and sequence
 for file in *.fas
 do
   # output in output_file